Student Frequently Asked Questions

 If your instructor allows multiple attempts on the test, then you should be able to go back to the content area that the test was in and re-launch it.
 If the instructor only allows one attempt, you will be locked out of the test and should

-.
+contact your instructor immediately.
 Be sure to let your instructor know exactly what happened, and any error messages you received.
 It is at the instructor's discretion if they choose to open the test for you again.
 To help reduce the possibility of your computer freezing during a test, follow the following suggestions:

 - Reboot your computer prior to starting a test (turn the computer off, leave it off for a minute, then turn it back on).